nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/BUILD_make.md

 User of Gentoo Linux or Arch Linux (AUR) is advised to use [ebuild](https://packages.gentoo.org/packages/media-video/ffmpeg-chromium) or [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=chromium-ffmpeg) instead of this project.

-## Opera Browser issue
+##### Opera Browser issue

 Opera needs to care more than libavcodec version to use our binary.

+It is recommended to install our binary at `/usr/lib/x86_64-linux-gnu/opera/lib_extra/libffmpeg.so` and remove or drop read permission from default

+``/usr/lib/x86_64-linux-gnu/opera/libffmpeg.so``

-You are NOT enough to install our binary at `/usr/lib/x86_64-linux-gnu/opera/lib_extra/libffmpeg.so` since Opera has strange internal `LD_PRELOAD` for default `/usr/lib/x86_64-linux-gnu/opera/libffmpeg.so` which blocks our custom performance optimization flags, and breaks binary built from original ffmpeg source.
+since Opera has strange internal `LD_PRELOAD` for default binary which blocks our custom performance optimization, or simply breaks video play back.
-It is recommended to remove or drop read permission from default `/usr/lib/x86_64-linux-gnu/opera/libffmpeg.so`.